 For further information : click here

-The new Utrecht-based Center for the Transition to Animal-Free Biomedical Research (CPBT, in Dutch: Centrum voor Proefdiervrije Biomedische TRanslatie) is a national center for the valorization and dissemination of animal-free innovations and expertise.
-It aims to improve and accelerate the transition of new biomedical innovations to patients and users, at lower costs and without the use of animals.
-This will lead to safer, more effective and better medicines, while reducing animal testing and creating new business opportunities.
-This center will allow the Netherlands to distinguish itself globally and realize its ambition of becoming a leader in animal-free innovation.
+The new Utrecht-based Ombion Center for the Transition to Animal-Free Biomedical Research(CPBT, in Dutch: CentrumvoorProefdiervrije Biomedische TRanslatie) is a national center for the valorization and dissemination of animal-free innovations and know-how.
+It aims to improve and accelerate the transition of new biomedical innovations to patients and users, at lower cost, without the use of animals.
+This will result in safer, more effective and higher quality medicines, while reducing animal testing, creating new business opportunities.
+The center enables the Netherlands to distinguish itself on a global scale and realize its ambition to become a leader in animal-free innovation, via the Transition to Animal-Free Innovation (TPI) program started in 2018.

 The total budget available to the CPBT for the period 2025-2034 is 245 million euros.
 Of this, 124.5 million is an investment from the Dutch National Growth Fund.
+This fund is supplemented by more than 60 national and international partners.